SAS-DHRH/dhcc-toolkit/content/toolkit/advocating.md

 Even small changes add up.
 Are you aware of any policies or common behaviours at your institution which might be generating unnecessary carbon?
 For example: pictures attached to your signature for marketing purposes, or sharing email attachments back and forth when shared cloud documents are available to you and your colleagues.

 When advocating for smaller changes, be sure to focus on easy wins and changes which support a general shift in attitude and attention.
 Use small changes to prefigure larger changes, to raise awareness, and to address feelings of powerlessness.
 If a small change would involve constant disproportionate effort, or encourage policing of behaviours, it’s probably not a good candidate to focus on.
 Use small changes to make your institution a better place overall.
-Use small changes help people feel good about climate action.
+Use small changes to help people feel good about climate action.

 {{< hint info >}}
 **Further reading:** [In Praise of Smaller Actions](https://medium.com/@jolindsaywalton/in-praise-of-smaller-actions-acfdbeface7f).